40843245/Cloud-Computing/basic knowledgement/database/NoSQL.md

 It supplies <b>high performance </b> at <b>massive scale</b> and <b>high availability</b>

-since it uses a peer-to-peer (P2P) distributed architecture
+since it uses a peer-to-peer (P2P) distributed architecture (see PS.1)

 that is much more elegant, easy to set  up and maintain and has no single point-of-failure.

 That is, when a node dies, other nodes can connect each other.

+Cassandra implements a hierarchical architecture based on columns (name, value and timestamp) grouped by families that map the columns in each line.

+### DynamoDB
+#### Feature

+The system meets these requirements

+      high  reliability and
+      high availability

+It uses data partioning and replicates data by consistent hashing.
+(PS.2)

+### PS.1
 In P2P model, you can think that each user is a node where its degree is at least 2.

 A P2P model should look like this.